fleetdm/fleet/articles/discovering-chrome-ai-using-fleet.md

 # Discovering AI in Chrome with Fleet

 Staying ahead of technological innovations is crucial for individuals and organizations.
 Google Chrome, one of the most widely used web browsers, continually evolves to incorporate new features, including artificial intelligence (AI).
-This article will guide you through detecting if AI capabilities have been enabled in Chrome using Fleet.
+This article will guide you through detecting if AI capabilities have been enabled in Chrome on macOS using Fleet.

 ## Introduction to Chrome AI innovations

 Google Chrome has integrated AI to enhance user experience by providing intelligent suggestions, improving search results, and offering in-browser assistance.
 Visit the [Chrome AI Innovations page](https://www.google.com/chrome/ai-innovations/) for more infomration.

-## Using Fleet to detect AI features in Chrome
+## Using Fleet to discover AI features in Chrome

-Fleet, a comprehensive device management and security tool, allows you to monitor various aspects of your devices, including software configurations and enabled features.
-Using Fleet, you can detect whether AI features are enabled in Chrome by querying device settings, specifically in the Chrome "Preferences" JSON file.
+Fleet, a comprehensive device management and security tool, allows you to monitor installed software configurations and enabled features.
+Investigating this data enables Fleet admins to build SQL queries for detection.

 ### Step 1: Understanding Chrome's preferences JSON file

-Chrome stores user settings and configurations in a JSON file at the following path:
+On macOS, Chrome stores user settings and configurations in a JSON file at the following path:

 ```
 /Users/<user>/Library/Application Support/Google/Chrome/Default/Preferences